gmorel/me/routes/blog/index.md

         And the response should be in JSON
         And the JSON node "login" should be equal to "gmorel" And ...
-        And the JSON node "location" should be equal to "France"
+        And the JSON node "location" should be equal to "Marseille (France)"
 ```

 #### Testing our JSON REST API end point